 All calls to 911 from a campus extension must dial a "9" first.
-After reporting the incident directly to the Los Angeles County Sheriff or Fire Departments, it is imperative that a call be made to campus security so that emergency crews can be directed to the proper location and so the incident can be documented.
+After reporting the incident directly to the Los Angeles County Sheriff or Fire Departments, it is imperative that a call be made to Campus Police so emergency crews can be directed to the proper location and the incident can be documented.
 The Evening/Weekend College can also be contacted at extension 3437 during posted hours (Monday through Thursday, 4:30 p.m. to 10:00 p.m. and Saturday, 7:30 a.m. to 4:00 p.m.).
-Fire Academy students are to contact Whittier P.D. at (562) 945-8250 to report any crimes or suspicious Activity.
+Fire Academy students are to contact Whittier P.D. at (562) 945-8250 to report any crimes or suspicious activity, with a follow-up notification to Campus Police and Safety, as possible.